productinfo/scripting-in-swift/README.md

 ### MarkdownConverter.swift

-I was interested in seeing how we would call out to the same Python library used in the shell script in the case a native library wasn't available for us to use.
+I was interested to see how we would call out to the same Python library used in the shell script.

 ```swift
 class func createHTMLStringFromMarkdownContent_python(content: String) -> String?